Tesla killers are arriving from Jaguar, Porsche, Audi and more

 "Growth in sales for Tesla in markets like Norway and the Netherlands remains incentive led," said Tim Urquhart, an analyst at forecaster IHS Markit.
 "In the UK and Germany, well-heeled early adopters have adopted and are already looking at the next shiny thing."

+Tesla disputes the IHS and government data and says total sales are rising in Europe, while declining to provide any market-by-market details.
+"The data from both IHS and regional transportation departments is not reflective of actual sales data," Tesla said.
+New-car registrations can't be relied on to track actual vehicle sales, Tesla said.

-Increasing competition complicates Mr Musk's quest to transform his unprofitable juggernaut into a viable market leader.
+Increasing competition complicates Musk's quest to transform his unprofitable juggernaut into a viable market leader.
 The company's Model 3 is still partially made in a makeshift tent, raising questions about the sustainability of ambitious output targets and criticisms over poor quality.
-A Tesla spokeswoman couldn't immediately comment for this story.

 The "debate about newly introduced models from competitors and Tesla's recent problems on production and delivery is going to be even louder in the future," said Karsten Gross, a spokesman at PA Consulting.

-Europe isn't alone with slowing markets.
-The company forecasts 100,000 sales of Model S and X this year, compared with about 101,000 in 2017, when sales jumped 33 per cent.
+Overall, sales for the Model S and Model X is slowing, though the company says demand is high and battery-cell supplies have constrained deliveries.
+The company forecasts 100,000 sales of the two models this year, compared with about 101,000 in 2017, when sales jumped 33 per cent.
 Tesla's response to increased competition and an aging Model S is the Model Y, an electric crossover due to be introduced later this year or early in 2019.

-Of course Mr Musk's problem now isn't demand but supply.
+Of course Musk's problem with his latest car is supply.
 The carmaker has taken hundreds thousands of deposits for its Model 3 sedan—more than a year of production at current rates—and an order book that grows as more Model 3s reach driveways across America.
 The Model 3 isn't available outside the US yet.

 A deep-pocketed partner "should enable the company to execute and move faster," Evercore ISI analyst George Galliers said in a report.
 "This only increases the need for transition at traditional carmakers who must carry out exhaustive powertrain restructuring if they choose to compete with a potentially faster and more nimble Tesla."